Hikaritora/nbp-api/README.md

-# nbp-api
-Small project using the API of the National Bank of Poland
+# NBP API exchange rate project

 This python program uses the API of the National Bank of Poland to obtain the rates of chosen currencies compared to PLN (polish złoty).